flipt-io/demo-v2/README.md

 7. Monitor in Prometheus: `admin_booking_approvals_total` by tier
 8. Review traces in Jaeger to see how context affects tier evaluation

+### Scenario 9: Automated Flag Validation with Gitea Actions

+1. Go to Gitea at <http://localhost:3000> and log in (`admin:password`)
+2. Navigate to `onoffinc/features` repository
+3. Click on `features.yaml` and edit it
+4. Make a change to the flag configuration (try introducing a syntax error) and save into a new branch
+5. Create a pull request from your branch
+6. Watch the Gitea Actions runner automatically trigger
+7. Navigate to the Actions tab to see the workflow running
+8. The workflow will:
+   - Check out the code
+   - Download and install Flipt CLI (v2.2.0)
+   - Run `flipt validate` to check flag configuration
+9. If validation fails, the PR will show a failed check
+10. Fix the configuration and push again to re-trigger validation
+11. Once validation passes, the PR can be safely merged
+12. This ensures only valid flag configurations reach production

+This demonstrates how to use CI/CD to maintain flag configuration quality and prevent misconfigurations from breaking your feature flag infrastructure.

 ## Feature Flags Configuration

 All feature flags are defined in `gitea/features.yaml`: